top of page

 Foster parents love, celebrate, mentor, coach, comfort, support and encourage the children in their home.
 Foster parents work as a team with the child’s caseworker and biological parents to ensure the wellbeing of the child in their care.
 The goal of foster care is to reunite the child with their biological family, so foster care is meant to be temporary

-• Taking classes and attending trainings
+• Taking classes and background checks

 • Determining how many children you’ll be able to care for